Participate in the Words & Wonders Poetry Contest

 Step 1.Review submission guidelines

-Poems should be original work and short, no longer than 12 lines if written and no longer than 3 minutes if spoken.
+Poems should be original work and short, no longer than one page.
 Poems can include free verse, rhymes, etc., whatever suits your vision of the poem.
 Even a haiku of 17 syllables can seize a moment and give it lasting impact.
+Writers of all ages are welcome.
+Writers under 18 are requested to list their age in their entry.

 Photos of inspiration can be included but are not required.